geeteshgautam/CODSOFT-Level-2-Task-1/README.md

 ## Features

-- Splash screen with Edward Witten's picture that fades out to reveal the homepage.
 - Animated text elements that fly in or fade in.
 - Responsive design for optimal viewing on different devices.
 - Clean and modern layout with gradient backgrounds and interactive image elements.